entsoe-web/cee-conf/_events/t02_new_market_design.md

 The European Commission’s perspective – Klaus-Dieter Borchardt, Director, Directorate B: Internal Energy Market, DG ENER (tbc)

-A regulatory perspective – Christophe Gence-Creux, Head of Electricity Department, ACER (tbc)
+A regulatory perspective – Christophe Gence-Creux, Head of Electricity Department, ACER

 A NEMO perspective – Aleš Tomec, Chair of the Board, OTE (tbc)

 A supplier perspective – Juan Jose Alba Rios, Chair, EURELECTRIC Markets Committee (tbc)

-What the new market design has to solve: a German perspective - Boris Schucht, 50 Hertz/ or Dirk Biermann, 50 Hertz
+What the new market design has to solve: a German perspective - Boris Schucht, 50 Hertz (TBC) / or Dirk Biermann, 50 Hertz